Treasure Hunt in Paris with THAT Muse

 Two hours later, we arrived at the meeting point with a good amount of artwork checked.
 The final count of points started:

 Damn, we have lost!!

-Apparently, their strategy worked better than ours and the victory is for them.
-Congratulations!
+Apparently, their strategy worked better than ours, and the victory was for them.
+Congratulations, well done!

 » The price for the Louvre Classic Hunt (THATLou) is 25€ per person.
 This price does not include the Louvre entrance fee.